-To get a better picture of how something performs, I do test my fragrance on other people and don’t get fooled thinking you cannot smell anything, others will be able to get a whiff of your scent when you get close enough.
+To get a better picture of how something performs, I do test my fragrance on other people and don’t get fooled by thinking you cannot smell anything, others will be able to get a whiff of your scent when you get close enough.

 LONGEVITY: 6 – 8 hours